Community

 Special Olympics Airlift

-The 2010 Citation Special Olympics Airlift transported more than 1,800 Special Olympians and coaches from across the nation to the 2010 U.S. Special Olympics National Games held at the University of Nebraska, on July 17-24, 2010.
+Every four years the Citation Special Olympics Airlift transports more than 1,800 Special Olympians and their coaches from across the nation to the site of the U.S. Special Olympics National Games.

-Tronair's donation of our ground support equipment included our JETporter towbarless tug and an assortment of towbars and towbar heads.
+Over the years Tronair's donation of our ground support equipment included our Jet Porter towbarless tug, an assortment of towbars and towbar heads and ground power units.

-Tronair joined Cessna and individual Citation owners and operators who donated their time and equipment to transport the athletes to and from the Games.
-The airlift transported participants from 28 states and 40 different departure sites.
-A Special Olympics Citation landed or took off every 60-90 seconds during a 12-hour period.
+Tronair joins Cessna and individual Citation owners and operators who donated their time and equipment to transport the athletes to and from the Games.
+The airlift transports participants from 28 states and 40 different departure sites.
+A Special Olympics Citation lands or takes off every 60-90 seconds during a 12-hour period.

 The first Citation Special Olympics Airlift was in 1987 and carried almost 1,000 athletes to the Summer Games in South Bend, Indiana, and has grown in size since then.